 Fast forward to 1999-2000 when I would receive two awards; the Florida State Commissioner’s Principal Award for Outstanding Leadership and the National Distinguished Principal Award by the U.S. Department of Education and the National Association of Elementary School Principals.
 These awards reflected the outstanding work and leadership of the students, teachers, staff, parents, and community members at my school for eight years.
 I accepted both awards on their behalf.
 My district also rewarded my hard work with the appointment as principal of a new school that was being built and allowed me the privilege of opening it as an “entrepreneurial school” which I could create and design.

 Fast forward again to now.
 I am a retired principal who is still living and volunteering in my school district.
 For the past four years I have served as a caretaker for my mother who passed away a year ago, and my husband who also passed away this past December before the holidays.
 I am in the process of reinventing myself and discovering who I am now in my life.

-I am writing this book to share my experiences and tell my story of how I influenced thousands of students, teachers, parents and community members to become partners in the educational process of their children.
+I am writing this book to share my experiences and tell my story of how I influenced thousands of students, teachers, parents, and community members to become partners in their children’s educational process.
 I want to show how building positive relationships in diverse communities and putting students at the “top of the organizational chart” really works.
 I also would like to share what I learned about using themes as metaphors for creating motivational learning environments and engaging everyone in the process of change.
 I want to create a sense of urgency for schools and their communities to rally together to “save” public schools from corporate charter takeover and help make public schools a priority again!
-I believe that we can bring back the professionalism of teachers and educators and restore trust in allowing those with the expertise and experience to make decisions for our public schools.
+I believe that we can bring back teacher’s and educators’ professionalism and restore trust in allowing those with the expertise and experience to make decisions for our public schools.